wjbmattingly/spacyex/README.md

 ## Features

-- Create complex matching patterns using a simple syntax.
-- Supports all dictionary properties that are used by spaCy's `Matcher`.
-- Easy integration with existing spaCy pipelines.

-Here's a suggested README for your `spacyex` library, which leverages spaCy's Matcher to create patterns based on user-defined syntax for natural language processing tasks.

----

-# Spacyex Library

-`spacyex` is a Python library designed to simplify the creation and application of complex token patterns for matching sequences in texts using spaCy's powerful Matcher tool.
-This library allows users to define patterns dynamically through a string-based interface that translates into spaCy's Matcher syntax.

-## Features

 - **Dynamic Pattern Creation**: Create complex token matching patterns using a simple string-based syntax.
 - **Integration with spaCy**: Leverage spaCy's Matcher capabilities to find sequences in text that match defined patterns.
 - **Customizable Matching Rules**: Define token attributes including text characteristics, lexical attributes, and grammatical properties.